-Times have been tough and, for some, stress levels have been at an all-time high for some time.
+Times have been tough and, for some of us,our stress levels have been at an all-time high for months now.
 Both our physical and emotional wellbeing have been put to the test, and we might not have had enough time or energy to practice any self-care or relaxation.

-We’ve built a list of seven simple ideas to ease stress and help to create an environment for your emotional wellness to thrive.
-Each tip can be weaved into your daily routine if, when and however you see fit.
+So, we’ve put together seven simple ways to help ease your stress levels and create an environment for your emotional wellness to thrive.
+Each tip can be weaved into your daily routine whenever works for you.

 1. Smart goals

 Smart goals are a way of breaking down aims into five bite-sized categories–Specific, Measurable, Achievable, Realistic, Time-related–to help make targets doable.
 Every weekend carve out 15-20 minutes to work out your aims for the week ahead and break them down into each category.
 Start with a few goals that reflect what you want to do, not what you think you should do.
 Write them down somewhere that you can tick off when you have completed them.
 Ticking off completed goals is a great way of seeing how much you’ve achieved and feel positive if you’re feeling low.Here are few things that we have been ticking off our list:workout three times per week, have a bath once this week,walk 10,000 steps every day, read a chapter a night, turn off your phone after 8pm, meditate for five minutes a day.

 Mindfulness is something that we have all heard about, but are we really practicing it in our daily lives?
 Here are a few ways that you can weave it into your daily routine: